jeremylynch83/drjeremylynch/_combined_master.md

 Surgical excision is an alternative.
 This involves making an incision in the skull (craniotomy) to allow the surgeon to access the DAVF.
 The feeding arteries and draining veins that remain in the brain are then clipped off.
 Surgery is a well established and effective treatment and can provide protection from DAVF rupture or haemorrhage.
 Surgical excision has its own specific risks and your neurosurgeon will discuss these in detail with you.

-## What happens during the embolisation procedure?

-The DAVF embolisation is performed while you are under a general anaesthetic.
-The anaesthetic team will put you to sleep prior to the procedure.
-The procedure is performed by your doctor in the angiography suite in the neuroradiology department and it usually takes between one and three hours.
-A dedicated team of radiologists, radiographers, anaesthetists, and nurses in the angiography suite will monitor you closely throughout the procedure.

-Once the procedure has started your doctor will place a thin flexible plastic tube (catheter) into the femoral artery in the groin or artery in the wrist.
-The catheter then passes through the main artery in the body called the aorta and finally into the arteries in the neck and brain (cerebral arteries).
-When the most accessible feeding blood vessel is identified, further catheters (including a microcatheter) are placed inside the first catheter and into this artery and up to the point of the fistulous connection.
-Embolic material (glue-like) is then injected into this point to obliterate the DAVF.
-Occasionally small platinum coils will be used in addition.
-The embolic material creates an artificial blood clot and blocks further blood flowing into the DAVF.
-X-Rays are taken during the procedure to ensure the DAVF is obliterated.

-After the procedure the catheters are removed and the blood vessel in the groin or wrist is sealed off with a collagen plug or manual compression to prevent bleeding.

-The procedure usually takes 2–3 hours.

-## Will it hurt?

-The procedure is done under a general anaesthetic and therefore you should not feel any pain.
-Sometimes it can be uncomfortable around the wrist or groin access site afterwards, but usually this settles with simple analgesics.

 ## What happens after the embolisation?